Wonga Park

 Wonga Park has shown very soft population growth performance across periods assessed by AreaSearch

-The population of the Wonga Park statistical area (Lv2), as estimated by AreaSearch, was around 3,958 as of November 2025.
-This figure reflects an increase of 115 people since the Census in 2021, which reported a population of 3,843.
-The change is inferred from AreaSearch's estimate of 3,910 residents following examination of the latest ERP data release by the ABS in June 2024, and an additional 8 validated new addresses since the Census date.
-This results in a density ratio of 173 persons per square kilometer.
-The area's growth rate of 3.0% since the census is within 1.9 percentage points of the SA4 region's growth rate of 4.9%.
+As of February 2026, the estimated population of the suburb of Wonga Park is around 3,958.
+This figure reflects an increase of 115 people since the 2021 Census, which reported a population of 3,843.
+The growth was inferred from AreaSearch's estimation of the resident population at 3,910 in June 2024, along with nine validated new addresses added since the Census date.
+This results in a population density ratio of 173 persons per square kilometer.
+Wonga Park's 3.0% growth since the census is within 1.9 percentage points of the SA4 region's 4.9%, indicating competitive growth fundamentals.
 Overseas migration contributed approximately 80.0% of overall population gains during recent periods.

-AreaSearch adopts ABS/Geoscience Australia projections for each SA2 area, released in 2024 with a base year of 2022.
-For areas not covered by this data, AreaSearch utilises the VIC State Government's Regional/LGA projections from 2023, adjusted using a method of weighted aggregation of population growth from LGA to SA2 levels.
-Growth rates by age group are applied across all areas for years 2032 to 2041.
-According to these projections, the area is expected to expand by 14 persons by 2041, reflecting a reduction of 1.2% in total over the 17-year period.
+AreaSearch adopted ABS/Geoscience Australia projections for each SA2 area, released in 2024 with a base year of 2022.
+For areas not covered by this data, AreaSearch utilized the VIC State Government's Regional/LGA projections from 2023, adjusting them using weighted aggregation methods to SA2 levels.
+Growth rates by age group were applied across all areas for years 2032 to 2041.
+By 2041, the lower quartile growth projection for Wonga Park is an increase of 20 persons based on aggregated SA2-level projections, reflecting a decline of 1.3% in total over the 17-year period.

 Frequently Asked Questions - Population